Canop/bacon/website/docs/cookbook.md

 Note that bacon doesn't need to be killed and relaunched when you change the job config.

+# Deal with pedantic

+The *pedantic* and *nursery* modes of clippy produce many warnings, and you may not want to permanently exclude the ones that you don't want to immediately handle.

+Bacon has "dismiss" commands to this end, that you'd better call from your IDE.

+Here's a dedicated article: [https://dystroy.org/blog/practical-pedantism/](https://dystroy.org/blog/practical-pedantism/)

 # Check for other platforms

 You may define specific jobs for specific targets: